 Or, email [email protected] for a hard-copy to be mailed to you.

-The Calgary Celiac Association offers Kids Meetups bi-monthly.
-We are resuming our kids meetups as of April, 2023.
+The Calgary Celiac Association offers Kids Meetups throughout the year.
 Check our Upcoming Events Page for information on the next meetup.

-Other events throughout the year have included a Family Christmas party, May fundraising walk/run, Stampede Pancake breakfast.
+Other events throughout the year have included a Family Christmas party, Telus Spark meetup, Stampede Pancake breakfast.